 My favourite subjects were also dumbed down as well.
 Science was supposed to cover all the major disciplines including biology, chemistry and physics with analytical thinking and engaging in reasonable understanding of principles.
 Instead we just did mostly biology and a few bits of chemistry and physics.
 Nothing relating to radiation and quanta, just how animals and plants live in nature.
 IT here made me get into computers for the first time but there was nothing about the classes here that was set to make one of the early dotcom pioneers.
 Of all the IT work I did all we ever did was learn to use word processors and spreadsheets and surfing the internet for information, but never learn how to code or build a database.

 Design and technology was perhaps the worst offender here at Oaklands.
 In my first year I learnt how to design and build a product out of wood and how to use tools.
-This lesson plan was then repeated in the following years with nothing to add on to it.
+This lesson plan was then repeated in each of the following years with nothing to add on to it.
 No lessons on civil engineering, electrical conductors, bridge building or using a soldering iron.
 Not even anything so practical as learning how to wire a plug or fix a broken toilet.
-I aspired to be an inventor when I was young, and I had even passed my GCSEs I would never have gone anywhere because I was not taught any essential life skills.
+I aspired to be an inventor when I was young, and had I even passed my GCSEs I would never have gone anywhere because I was not taught any essential life skills.

 I complained a few times about how bored I was with the repetitive rote type learning and how it wasn’t equipping me with any useful work skills.
 All they said to me was ‘if you repeat this stuff over and over again then you will be able to pass your exams’.
 That is so patronising, it was like politely saying to me ‘your thick and useless so don’t bother asking for something better because you won’t amount to anything’.
 In other words, just pass your schoolwork but don’t expect to go into work.
 To the school support team my autism defined me for who I was: defective, awkward and without a hope of doing anything useful with my life.
 I got so bored and miserable I put my brain on strike and refused to work for good grades.
 So as you can tell my mental health was severely affected.